Ahmed-Abdelgawad-Dev/Online_Store/README.md

 ***Schema.png*** is located in the root folder.
 ### Start ###
-Clone the repo:  ***git clone*** **https://github.com/Ahmed-Abdelgawad-Dev/Sprints_Online_Store.git**
+Clone the repo:  ***git clone*** **https://github.com/Ahmed-Abdelgawad-Dev/Sprints_Online_Store.git** Use a virtual environment that you prefere.Could be pipenv | venv | conda.
 Install the required packages:
 ```shell
 pip install -r requirements.txt